'I can't breathe.' Canton police bodycam footage captures Frank Tyson's final words

 He then gurgled a few more words that were inaudible.

 "You're fine," the police officer said, with his hand around Tyson's handcuffed wrist.
-"Shut the .... up."
+"Shut the (expletive) up."

 Tyson then lay motionless with his face on the floor, the top of his pants slightly pulled down.